gregfelice/inside/roadmap.md

 * Org chart printing and PDF support

 #### Stories & Tasks
-* I want an org chart that explicitly shows all association types (direct, dotted)
+* DONE I want an org chart that explicitly shows all association types (direct, dotted)
 * I want an org chart for this person, showing supervisors N levels up, and subordinates N levels down
 * I want to select the levels up and down
+* I want to select what node & edge label details to show
 * I want to select what association types to show
 * I want to print an org chart for a person on one page

+* works on safari
+* works on firefox
+* works on chrome
+* works on IE 9

-* I want to print an org chart for a person on several pages, at a size I dictate
+* I want to an org chart exported as PDF

 * I want to print an org chart for a group
 * I want to print an org chart for each group, as a stack
-* I want to an org chart exported as PDF
+* I want to print an org chart for a person on several pages, at a size I dictate

 ### feature/miscellaneous
 * Add Person Floor, Work Location #